fire-eggs/PHASH/README.md

 Calculate the phash value for all images in a folder and sub-folders.
 The image paths and phashes are stored in a file.

 Phase 2:
 Load a file from phase 1 into a viewer.
 It compares all image phash values and shows a list of image pairs, ordered by phash simularity.
 Rows in the list are selected to view the two images side-by-side.

+Phase 2a:
+More than one phash file from phase 1 may be loaded into the viewer.
+An example use case is to compare a separate set of recently downloaded images against an existing set, to find out whether the new images already exist or might be better than the existing.
+By using the "Filter same phash" menu, you can focus on matches _between_ the sets, rather than matches _within_ a set.

+20200201:
+Updated the repository with the latest changes.

 20160411:
 Provide some accumulated changes for the viewer: